-A Prophecy of the First and Second Comings of Jesus Christ
+A Prophecy of the First and Second Advent of Jesus Christ

 There are an enormous number of prophecies about Jesus Christ in the Bible.
 Here’s 365 of them.